oauth2-proxy/oauth2-proxy/docs/docs/configuration/logging.md

 | Username | username@email.com | The email or username of the auth request. |

 ### Standard Log Format
-All other logging that is not covered by the above two types of logging will be output in this standard logging format.
-This includes configuration information at startup and errors that occur outside of a session.
-The default format is below:
+All other logging that is not covered by the two types mentioned above.
+Will be using the following standard logging format.
+This includes configuration information at startup and errors that occur outside of a session:

 ```
 [19/Mar/2015:17:20:19 -0400] [main.go:40] <MESSAGE>